Black Water Transit: Cast

 At various points in the film's development, Bruce Willis, Vin Diesel, and Samuel L. Jackson were attached to star.

 Production

 Bruce Willis and Arnold Rifkin had initially produced the film under their Cheyenne Enterprises banner at Revolution Studios.
 Samuel Bayer was attached to direct in 2005.
 Doug Richardson had written the initial draft.
 In a blog post about his experience, he claimed that the screenplay was one of the best he had ever written, and he was on development for two years until he was let go.
 After Tony Kaye had signed on, one of the producers wanted to bring Richardson back on board.
-After meeting with Kaye in person, Richardson turned the offer to return down, referring to him as a "lunatic".
+After meeting with Kaye in person, Richardson turned down the offer to return, referring to Kaye as a "lunatic".
 Filming took place in and around New Orleans between June and August 2007.
 Filming locations included the French Quarter, the 9th Ward and local military installations.